tuva-health/docs/docs/getting-started/mapping-guide.md

 each row in the table corresponds to a unique claim line.
 If a given claim has N lines, there are N lines in the `pharmacy_claim` table with the same `claim_id` value (one for each line in the claim).
-The `claim_id` value is required to be populated for every row in the `medical_claim` table.
+The `claim_id` value is required to be populated for every row in the `pharmacy_claim` table.

 DQI checks that every row in the `pharmacy_claim` table has a populated claim_id.